 Education & Outreach Activities and Participation Summary

-Over 25 participants of an urban agriculture tour came to our site to tour the farm in September 2020.
+In 2020, over 25 participants of an urban agriculture tour came to our site to tour the farm on September 14th.
 The participants visited the caterpillar tunnels and were briefed on the ongoing trials and our findings thus far.
-The interest in this study has since resulted in a number of urban farmers reaching out to me to ask questions about our experiences and increased interest in caterpillar tunnels as a season extension tool.
-Mayda Pozantides, farmer, also presented at NOFA-NY's Winter Conference in January 2021 and spoke for several minutes about the SARE Farmer Grant and the research being conducted at the farm.
-She plans to reach out to NOFA-NY to present on the findings of the trial at next year's conference.
-In addition, at the end of the trial, materials will be created and distributed through urban ag networks in Buffalo and Erie County, and we will be inviting another tour group to come this summer and visit the site of the trial.
+The interest in this study has since resulted in a number of urban farmers reaching out to ask questions about our experiences with caterpillar tunnels as a season extension tool.
+Mayda Pozantides, farmer, also presented at NOFA-NY's Winter Conference in January 2021 and spoke for several minutes about the SARE Farmer Grant and the research being conducted at the farm, with an estimated 60 participants.